mal/docker-for-mac-host-bridge/README.md

 As of the time of writing Docker for Mac can't access containers via IP from the host.
 Let's fix that.

-It worth remembering that this appears to be a commonly requested feature, so it might be [worth checking][docker-for-mac-networking] to see if it's been fixed in recent versions.
-The current version now is ce-17.03.
+It's worth remembering that this appears to be a commonly requested feature, so it might be [worth checking][docker-for-mac-networking] to see if it's been fixed in recent versions.

+This solution was most recently tested with: `17.03.0-ce, build 60ccb22`

 [docker-for-mac-networking]: https://docs.docker.com/docker-for-mac/networking/

 ## Approach

-Add an additional network interface (provided by `tuntaposx`) to `moby` (the VM containing the Linux kernel and Docker daemon) that's accessible to the `host`.
-Use the `macvlan` docker network type to attach containers directly to the new interface with direct conectivity to the `host`.
+Add an additional network interface (provided by `tuntaposx`) to `moby` (the VM containing the Linux kernel and Docker daemon) that's also accessible to the `host`.
+Use the `macvlan` docker network type to attach containers to the new interface thus providing direct conectivity to the `host`.

 ## Guide